qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

             )
             return options

+Notice that when we called ``super().__init__``, we provided the list of physical qubits, the name of our analysis class, and the backend, which is optionally specified by the user at this stage.

-And the corresponding analysis class template:
+The corresponding custom analysis class template:

 .. jupyter-input::